-The consolidated financial statements of Retail Opportunity Investments Corp. appearing in Retail Opportunity Investments Corp.'s Annual Report (Form 10-K) for the year ended December 31, 2014 (including the schedules appearing therein), and the effectiveness of Retail Opportunity Investments Corp.'s internal control over financial reporting as of December 31, 2014 have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon, included therein, and incorporated herein by reference.
-Such consolidated financial statements and Retail Opportunity Investments Corp.'s management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2014 are incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Retail Opportunity Investments Corp. and Retail Opportunity Investments Partnership, LP appearing in Retail Opportunity Investments Corp.'s and Retail Opportunity Investments Partnership, LP's Annual Report (Form 10-K) for the year ended December 31, 2015 (including the schedules appearing therein), and the effectiveness of Retail Opportunity Investments Corp.'s internal control over financial reporting as of December 31, 2015 have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon, included therein, and incorporated herein by reference.
+Such consolidated financial statements and Retail Opportunity Investments Corp.'s management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2015 are incorporated herein by reference upon such reports given on the authority of such firm as experts in accounting and auditing.

-The (i) Statement of Revenues and Certain Expenses of Creekside Plaza included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on July 3, 2014; (ii) Statement of Revenues and Certain Expenses of North Park Plaza included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on July 3, 2014; and (iii) Combined Statement of Revenues and Certain Expenses of Fallbrook Shopping Center included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K/A filed with the SEC on August 11, 2014; (iv) Statement of Revenues and Certain Expenses of Mission Foothill Marketplace included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on February 11, 2015; and (v) Combined Statement of Revenues and Certain Expenses of Park Oaks Shopping Center and Ontario Plaza included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on March 20, 2015 all have been audited by PKF O'Connor Davies, independent auditors, as stated in their reports, which are incorporated herein by reference in reliance upon the reports of such firm as experts in accounting and auditing.
+The (i) Statement of Revenues and Certain Expenses of Mission Foothill Marketplace included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on February 11, 2015; (ii) Combined Statement of Revenues and Certain Expenses of Park Oaks Shopping Center and Ontario Plaza included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on March 20, 2015; (iii) Statement of Revenues and Certain Expenses of Sternco Center included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K/A filed with the SEC on February 22, 2016; (iv) Statement of Revenues and Certain Expenses of Gateway Centre included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on February 22, 2016; (v) Statement of Revenues and Certain Expenses of Four Corner Square included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on March 21, 2016; (vi) Statement of Revenues and Certain Expenses of Iron Horse Plaza included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on March 21, 2016; and (vii) Combined Statement of Revenues and Certain Expenses of Casitas Plaza Shopping Center and Magnolia Center included in Retail Opportunity Investments Corp.'s Current Report on Form 8-K filed with the SEC on March 23, 2016 all have been audited by PKF O'Connor Davies, LLP, independent auditors, as stated in their reports, which are incorporated herein by reference in reliance upon the reports of such firm as experts in accounting and auditing.